The politics of the late Roman Republic.

 'Barbatuli Iuvenes: Cicero and the Gilded Youth of Rome' (Newcastle Classics Seminar Series, Oct.
 2011)

 Website designer, technical consultant, and technical editor for HISTOS, the on-line journal of ancient historiography hosted jointly by Newcastle University and Florida State University: http://www.histos.org.
-Also editor for UniWord.
+Also copy-editor for UniWord.